Monolith, Not Ball of Mud

 What I am not satisfied with is additional complexity with no justifiable value introduced by another new shiny term - "modular monolith" - so lightheartedly.
 Whereas the most vital task of a good programmer is absolute the opposite - to reduce complexity.
 For the human cognitive capacity is very limited.

 Now.
-All the solutions required here have been introduced very long ago and use a lot since.
+All the solutions required here have been introduced very long ago and used a lot since.

 So name those solutions: event bus (pub/sub, observer): 1970s - Smalltalk, 1990s - Gang of Four.
 SOA (which is service isolation, modularization, in turn is SoC (1970s) and SRP (2000s) in a nutshell) - late 1990s.
 DDD blue book - 2003.
 Hexagonal Architecture - 2005.